 When you insist on committing one, he bargains with you to commit what he decides is the “lesser sin”.
 So in most cases, these men “strengthen the hands of evildoers so that no one turns from his wickedness” (Jer.
 23:14).

-Even with the razzle-dazzle, Catholics don’t confess the sins of idolatry and necromancy – which are condemned in Scripture – because Catholicism endorse them.
-This is why Jesus’ denounced religious leaders who do not enter God’s kingdom and still prevent others from trying to enter (Matt.
+Even with the razzle-dazzle, Catholics don’t confess the sins of idolatry and necromancy – which are condemned in Scripture – because Catholicism endorses them.
+Jesus’ denounced such religious leaders who do not enter God’s kingdom and still prevent others from trying to enter (Matt.
 23:13).

 The Canon law (#989) states that all Catholics above the age of discretion must confess their serious sins at least once a year.
 “All mortal sins of which penitents after a diligent self-examination are conscious must be recounted by them in confession, even if they are most secret” (Catechism, 1456).